grpc-ecosystem/grpc-gateway/README.md

 The grpc-gateway is a plugin of the Google protocol buffers compiler [protoc](https://github.com/protocolbuffers/protobuf).
-It reads protobuf service definitions and generates a reverse-proxy server which translates a RESTful JSON API into gRPC.
+It reads protobuf service definitions and generates a reverse-proxy server which 'translates a RESTful HTTP API into gRPC.
 This server is generated according to the [`google.api.http`](https://github.com/googleapis/googleapis/blob/master/google/api/http.proto#L46) annotations in your service definitions.

-It helps you provide your APIs in both gRPC and RESTful style at the same time.
+This helps you provide your APIs in both gRPC and RESTful style at the same time.

 ![architecture introduction diagram](https://docs.google.com/drawings/d/12hp4CPqrNPFhattL_cIoJptFvlAqm5wLQ0ggqI5mkCg/pub?w=749&amp;h=370)